Marcus Rashford: 2021–2024: Fluctuating form and 30-goal season

-2025: Loans to Aston Villa and Barcelona
+2025–2026: Loans to Aston Villa and Barcelona

 On 2 February 2025, Rashford joined fellow Premier League club Aston Villa on loan for the remainder of the 2024–25 season.
 It was reported that there was an option for the move to be made permanent at the end of the loan for £40 million.
 He made his debut for Villa on 9 February, coming on as a substitute in the 66th minute in a 2–1 home victory over Tottenham in the FA Cup fourth round.
 Rashford scored his first two goals for Villa on 30 March during a 3–0 win against Preston North End in the FA Cup quarter-finals.
 Three days later, he scored his first league goal for the club in a 3–0 win over Brighton & Hove Albion at Falmer Stadium.

 In May, United made Rashford and several other players available for transfer.
 On 23 July, Rashford joined La Liga team Barcelona on a season-long loan, with an option of signing on a permanent basis for £30.3 million (€35 million) at the end of the 2025–26 season.
-His debut came on 16 August, coming on as a 68th minute substitute for Ferran Torres in a 3–0 league win against Mallorca.
+His debut came on 16 August, coming on as a 68th-minute substitute for Ferran Torres in a 3–0 league win against Mallorca.
 He scored his first goals on his Barcelona Champions League debut on 18 September 2025, netting both goals in a 2–1 away victory over Newcastle United.
 On 5 October, Rashford scored his first league goal in a 4–1 defeat against Sevilla.
+On 21 October, he scored his third Champions League brace, netting the last 2 goals in a 6–1 victory against Olympiacos.

+On 10 May 2026, Rashford scored from a free kick in a 2–0 win over rivals Real Madrid in El Clásico, securing his club's 29th La Liga title, and his first league title.
+Barcelona held a €30 million option to make Rashford's loan move permanent, but the clause expired at the end of the 2025–26 season without being activated.
+Although Rashford expressed his desire to stay at Barcelona, the club declined to activate the buy option after signing Anthony Gordon, resulting in his return to Manchester United.

+2026–2027: Return to Manchester United

+On 22 August 2026, Rashford made his first appearance for Manchester United since December 2024, coming on as a substitute in a 2–0 away defeat to Hull City.